dizzyvn/flow_generator/README.md

 - Error handling
 - Implementation Details

+A tool creating workflow can be as follows

+1. Describe your tool and generate a template with generate_tool.py
+2. Fulfill the tool logic, while following the inputs and outputs schema
+3. Make sure your tool always return a SAME structure of data !

 ## Implementation Details

 The project is built using PocketFlow, a minimalist framework for building LLM-powered applications.
 The system follows a four-step workflow to generate and execute code from natural language requirements: